-• If flash exposure compensation has been set on an external Speedlite, [Flash exp. comp] (p.182) cannot be set in the [External flash func. setting] screen.
+If flash exposure compensation has been set on an external Speedlite, [Flash exp. comp] (p.169) cannot be set in the [External flash func. setting] screen.
 Also, if you set flash exposure compensation with the camera and then set flash exposure compensation with the external Speedlite, the Speedlite's flash exposure compensation setting will override the camera's.
-When the Speedlite's flash exposure compensation is canceled (set to 0), flash exposure compensation can be set with the camera.
+When the Speedlite's flash exposure compensation can be set with the camera